-During the six months ended June 30, 2012, we incurred no research and development expenses, compared to \$49,000 in the three months ended June 30, 2011.
-These expenditures were incurred in connection with the testing and obtaining certification for EGTTM related to the release of ErgoFlexTM.
+During the nine months ended September 30, 2012, we incurred \$0 in research and development expenses, compared to \$49,000 in the nine months ended September 30, 2011.
+These expenditures were incurred in connection with the testing and obtaining certification for EGTTM related to the release of ErgoFlexTM and the launch of our new products Prograce and Reverge.
 We anticipate that research and development expenses will increase in subsequent fiscal quarters as we increase our product research and development activities.